fish-shell/fish-shell/doc_src/cmds/commandline.rst

 **--is-valid**
     Returns true when the commandline is syntactically valid and complete.
     If it is, it would be executed when the ``execute`` bind function is called.
-    If the commandline is incomplete, return 2, if erroneus, return 1.
+    If the commandline is incomplete, return 2, if erroneous, return 1.

 **--showing-suggestion**
     Evaluates to true (i.e. returns 0) when the shell is currently showing an automatic history completion/suggestion, available to be consumed via one of the `forward-` bindings.